 Fusobacterium nucleatum is found in the human oral cavity and is an important component of an intact microflora in the mouth.
 However, it can also contribute to the development of periodontitis.
 And more importantly, the germ is also increasingly being found within the human body, namely on colon cancer cells and breast carcinomas.
 There, it appears to accelerate tumor growth and complicate treatment.
 Basic research to date has provided initial insights into the molecular response of host cells to the bacteria.
 However, the molecular mechanisms of the microbe itself, its activity in cancerous tissue and how it manages to colonize not only in the mouth but also in very different parts of the human body are still largely unknown.

-Scientists from the Helmholtz Institute for RNA-based Infection Research (HIRI) in Würzburg, a joint venture of the Helmholtz Centre for Infection Research in Braunschweig (HZI) and the Julius Maximilians University (JMU) in Würzburg, and from the Institute of Molecular Infection Biology (IMIB) at the JMU have now taken a decisive step forward in answering these questions.
+Scientists from the Helmholtz Institute for RNA-based Infection Research (HIRI) in Würzburg, a location of the Helmholtz Centre for Infection Research (HZI) in Braunschweig in cooperation with the Julius-Maximilians-Universität Würzburg (JMU), and from the Institute of Molecular Infection Biology (IMIB) at the JMU have now taken a decisive step forward in answering these questions.
 They have compiled a global atlas of RNAs, i.e. ribonucleic acids, for five clinically relevant strains of the germ.
 This allows them to detect hundreds of previously unknown processes in the gene regulation of the microorganisms and to show how these change during bacterial growth.
 The researchers have also used an overexpression vector as a genetic tool in Fusobacterium for the first time to study the functions of its genetic code.

 RNA-based approach opens up new avenues